Find Funeral Insurance in Australia - Compare Funeral Insurance Online

 |Sickness||Refund of Premiums Paid||Benefit Amount Paid|

 When you take out a funeral protection policy you can choose a single or a family option.
-The family option will allow you to cover yourself and your partner.
-A separate policy can be taken out for any children you have who are under 21 years old and are dependent on you.
+The family option allows you to cover both you and your partner.
+A separate policy can be taken out for any dependant children under 21 years of age.

 - Coverage period.
-Your cover will start from the date your application is accepted by the insurer, which may be different to the date you pay your first premium as you can often choose which date you want to pay your premium on each month.
-Funeral insurance will cease coverage when a death claim is made, for a dependent child who reaches the age of 21, if you cancel the policy or fail to pay your premiums, or if your insurer cancels the policy.
+Your cover starts from the date your application is accepted by the insurer, which may be different to the date you pay your first premium.
+Funeral insurance ends when a death claim is made, a dependent child reaches the age of 21 or the policy is cancelled or lapses.

 - Benefit pay out.
-The benefit will be paid to your family or beneficiaries in a lump sum amount in the event your death is eligible for a pay out.
+The benefit is paid to your family or beneficiaries in a lump sum amount after an insured event.

 Be Aware of Terms and Conditions on Your Funeral Insurance Policy